Greece walking holiday, Kythnos

 Our Travellers Code of Conduct includes two pages of Useful Information covering the fitness required of walkers, clothing and shoes, and the natural sights to see, such as flowers, plants and animals.
 For each trail, we provide a map of the route, distances, the height of hills, difficult terrain, and natural hazards.
 We urge walkers to be respectful to farmers and their animals.

-As stated above, we plan to launch our own hotel in 2016, a renovation of two 200-year-old mansions.
+As stated above, we plan to launch our own hotel, a renovation of two 200-year-old mansions.
 These buildings will be under Greek culture ministry protection for their historical value.
 The hotel will include a series of presentations about the history of the island, the village where the hotel is located, and the buildings themselves.

 With our hiking holidays, we want to demonstrate that this ecologically-sensitive form of tourism can help the local economy.
 We want to be an advocate in the local community for preserving the calm and history of Kythnos.